We are always looking for people who share our values, the desire to work in a team and the passion to face new challenges every day.

 If you are applying for a job, complete the form providing some information about yourself, your experience with software development and with the tools we use, your approach to work and why you are interested in Nebulab.

-Someone from our team will read your letter and, if they think you might be a good candidate, they will write to you to find the best time for an informal chat.
+Someone from our team will read your letter and, if they think you might be a good candidate, they will send you a link to the aptitude questionnaire which is the first step in the hiring process.

-This is a phone call or video call where we will explain the Nebulab values, our needs and the way we work.
+This is a video call where we will explain the Nebulab values, our needs and the way we work.
 We will also ask you to explain what are you looking for in your ideal work environment and why you think that Nebulab would be a good choice.

 This chat should help us understand whether we would like to work together and meet daily in a work context.